Democrats outside Washington worry party will blow its chance of enacting historic agenda — a failure with grave political consequences

 They see Democrats in control of the White House and Congress, yet so far unable to resolve their differences over a multitrillion dollar infrastructure and social safety net package.
 They see in President Biden a candidate who ran on unity but is now plagued by intraparty divisions.
 In House and Senate Democratic leaders, they see competing priorities and a reluctance to get their members in line.

-Leading Democrats all want to expand heath care access.
+Leading Democrats all want to expand heath-care access.
 They just don’t agree on the best way to do it.

 While many Democrats believe that in the end, party leaders will find a way to pass their ambitious plan, some have started contemplating a nightmare scenario, in which the talks fall apart and Democrats are left explaining to voters who gave them the keys to the car why they couldn’t get it out of neutral.